Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: The Targeting Problem

-The second approach directly estimates the optimal targeting policy without the intermediate step of first estimating the CATEs.
-In particular, firms can parametrize the targeting policy $\pi(X_i;\theta)$ directly, construct a sample analog of Equation~\eqref{eq:dm_prob}, and compute parameters that maximize the estimated policy value
+The second approach, direct policy optimization, bypasses CATE estimation entirely.
+Rather than parameterizing the treatment effect, it directly parameterizes the policy $\pi(X_i;\theta)$ and maximizes a sample analog of the policy value.
+Using Equation~\eqref{eq:dm_prob}, this objective can be written as:

-Intuitively, under Assumptions~\eqref{assum:sutva}--\eqref{assum:overlap}, Equation~\eqref{eq:policy_value_true} provides an unbiased estimate of the policy value, as if the policy $\pi(X_i;\theta)$ were evaluated in a field experiment \citep{simester2020efficiently,hmz2023}.
-Firms can then directly search for the parameters $\theta$ that yield the targeting policy with the highest policy value.
+Intuitively, under Assumptions \ref{assum:sutva}$-$\ref{assum:overlap}, Equation~\eqref{eq:policy_value_true} provides an unbiased estimate of the policy value, as if the policy $\pi(X_i;\theta)$ were evaluated in a field experiment \citep{simester2020efficiently,hmz2023}.
+Firms can then directly search for the parameters $\theta$ that yield the most profitable targeting policy.

-\cite{flp2022b} recognize that these two estimation approaches are not equivalent.
-In finite samples, these approaches often yield targeting policies that are substantially different in recommended actions and out-of-sample policy value. \cite{flp2022b} argue that the bias-variance trade-off implied by fitting the CATEs is not necessarily aligned with that of the profit-maximizing objective, which can undermine policy learning via CATE estimation.
-Direct policy optimization methods do not suffer from this problem because they calibrate the policy parameters using the ``correct'' objective function.
+In finite samples, these two approaches often yield substantially different targeting policies \citep{flp2022b}.
+The bias-variance tradeoff inherent in MSE-based CATE estimation is not aligned with the profit-maximizing objective: the MSE penalizes estimation errors uniformly across the covariate space, whereas profit depends only on the sign of $\tau_0(X_i)-c$ for each customer.
+Direct policy optimization avoids this misalignment using the ``correct'' objective function.

-The theoretical appeal of direct policy optimization comes at the expense of not estimating the CATEs, which are helpful in many business and research applications.
-CATEs explain why different customers are treated differently, which is useful for diagnostics during policy training and provides explainability for broader adoption.
-In business practice, CATE estimates can work together with optimization when implementing guardrails, such as volume or fairness constraints \citep{lu2025optimizing}.